safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 ### Off-chain messages (default)

 By default, Safe supports off-chain messages.
 To use off-chain messages, you need to use the utilities described in this document and the Transaction Service API.
-Off-chain messages do not require any interaction with the blockchain.
+Off-chain messages don't require any interaction with the blockchain.

 We mentioned the utility of storing messages in the contract.
 Off-chain messages have the same purpose, but they're stored in the Transaction Service.
 It stores the messages and signatures in a database.
 It's a centralized service, but it's open-source and can be deployed by anyone.
 The Transaction Service is used by the Safe{Wallet} UI to store messages and signatures by default.